RaziGani/aws-saa-c03-journey/Day-02.md

   ]
 }

 The above policy Explicitly Allow all Actions on the EC2 for everything in the account.
-However Explicit Deny overides the Explicit Allow when Terminating an EC2 instance from the region "ap-southeast-1"
+However Explicit Deny overides the Explicit Allow when Terminating an EC2 instance from the region "ap-southeast-1" (WRONG)
+Correction: Full EC2 access in every region, but I can only TERMINATE instances inside Singapore.
+Termination in any other region is blocked.

 **The original wrong policy**